proofcarryingdata/zupoll/README.md

 # prepare local Postgres - you must have Postgres installed for this
 # to work properly.
-yarn db:generate && yarn bb:push
+yarn db:generate && yarn db:push

 # starts all the applications contained in the `/apps` directory of the
 # repository. this includes the zupoll server and client.